What Is a Point-and-Shoot Camera?

 3. Check the Image Quality

 At their default settings, many point-and-shoot cameras take low-quality photos with small file sizes.
 This is a good setting if you haven’t added an SD card yet, or if you are just posting photos to Facebook, which reduces large photos anyway.
-However, if you want to print copies of your pictures, or show them on your new HDTV, you will want to use larger image files with a higher quality.
+However, if you want to print copies of your pictures, or show them on your new HDTV, you will want to use larger image files with higher quality.
 Besides the standard JPG file format, many good point-and-shoot cameras can shoot in RAW mode, just like a DSLR.
 While RAW files take up a lot of storage space, they give you the highest quality images.
-In fact, RAW files aren’t even photo files at all, but contain the raw image data that JPGs and GIFs use to assemble an image.
+RAW files aren’t even photo files at all, but contain the raw image data that JPGs and GIFs use to assemble an image.
 Note that you will need a RAW image editor to process these files, like Adobe Photoshop or Lightroom.

 Taking Great Photos

 1. Stabilize Your Camera